Scholastic Chess Tournament

 9. This is not a USCF rated tournament.
 Will you be enforcing USCF rules?

 In general, yes, we will be.
-Exceptions to that are that scorekeeping (taking notation) is not going to be required, and all rules pertaining to scorekeeping will therefore be null and void, and that players will not play with a chess clock.
+Exceptions to that are that scorekeeping (taking notation) will not be required, and all rules pertaining to scorekeeping will therefore be null and void, and that players will not play with a chess clock.
 One rule in particular that we will be enforcing is the “touch move/touch capture” rule.
 This means that if a player touches one of that player’s own pieces in a manner that can reasonably be interpreted as the beginning of a move, then the player will be required to move that piece, if that piece has a legal move.
 If a player touches an opponent’s piece in a like manner, then the player will be required to capture that piece, if there is a legal way to do so.
 Note that an accidental touching of a piece, such as brushing it with your shirtsleeve when reaching for another piece, does not constitute a violation of this rule.

 While by and large we will be going by USCF rules, we will try to avoid becoming too technical with these rules, and enforcement of other USCF rules will be on a case-by-case basis.